-1. Select the operating voltage of the target processor's JTAG interface.
-The ICE-100B emulator ships with a jumper (JP1) on positions 1 and 3, and 2 and 4 (default).
-Refer to Table 1-1 and Figure 1-2.
+Determine the operating voltage of the target processor's JTAG/SWD interface.
+The ICE-1000 emulator ships configured for connecting to a 3.3V target.
+The jumpers are installed on positions 1 and 3, and 2 and 4 (default) of JP1.
+Refer to Table 1-1 and Figure 1-1 for configuring other voltages.